Nerwyn/material-rounded-theme/README.md

 -   Add the view name below the icon.
 -   Highlight the current view with a colored icon and background behind the icon.
 -   Add a 12px margin to each side of the view.

+This theme supports user definable accent colors!
+Create a helper template sensor named `Material Rounded Accent Color` that returns the hex code of your accent color.
+The primary color will be calculated using it.
+If you are using the Home Assistant Android companion app, you can enable the accent color sensor in the companion app settings and use it by setting the material rounded accent color state template to `{{ states("sensor.pixel_fold_accent_color") }}`

 Also check out [Material Symbols](https://github.com/beecho01/material-symbols) to use updated material icons, as shown in the screenshots!